logo

 home nav

-How Articulate Consultants can help you to build a business
+How Articulate Consultants can help you to build your own business

 1. Mutual qualification: Prospective clients inevitably seek answers to their questions.
-Articulate must also ask questions of its prospective clients.
+Articulate Consultants must also ask questions of its prospective clients.
 Up-front discussion of priorities is necessary to begin a business relationship of mutual trust.
-This step ends with a prospective client becoming an Articulate client or going elsewhere.
+By mutual choice, this step ends with a prospective client becoming an Articulate client or going elsewhere.

-3. Exploring and discovering: Consulting naturally involves asking more questions.
-This takes both parties along a necessary route in exploring, discovering, and strategizing about the business challenges to be addressed.
-It typically includes tasks for both.
-For example, the client often needs to review recent communications with clients, colleagues, and suppliers, then get back in touch with those people to validate important business information such as their perceptions of value.
+3. Exploring and discovering: Consulting naturally involves seeking answers to questions before they arise.
+Both parties must engage in a proactive process of exploring, discovering, and strategizing about various business challenges likely to occur.
+For example, the new entrepreneur often must review their accomplishments and recent communications while reconnecting with people who can validate important business information such as their perceptions of value and expertise.
 The consultant also has research to conduct and ideas to test to advance the process toward a good strategic plan.

-4. Strategizing: This involves using information shrewdly to decide and to plan what what must be done, how, when, by whom, and at what cost.
+4. Strategizing: This involves using information shrewdly to decide and to plan what must be done, how, when, by whom, and at what cost.
 Multiple consulting sessions are typically necessary to satisfactorily share needed information and gain needed insight so that good decisions may follow from progressively more pointed strategic questions.
-These decisions often range from specific matters that the client must decide about to specific tasks that must be accomplished; for example, to establish necessary business practices.
+These decisions often range from specific matters on which the prospectively self-employed must commit to specific tasks that must be accomplished; for example, to document intended business practices.
 These are agreed upon in discussion and clearly documented as appropriate.

 5. Implementation: With enough good market intelligence and sufficient strategic clarity, action may follow with clear purpose and direction.
 For example, a company name may be registered and put into use, a business model may be adopted and followed, specific operational procedures may be documented and put into practice, and a marketing plan written and implemented.
-Other elements of success could include a sales and estimating process, a dress code, or guidelines for the use of the company logo and colours in stationery, ads, signs, web pages, etc. These ought to be harmonized with the personnel and developing culture of the organization.
-An operating business is itself a composite of ongoing processes aligned by a mission, values, and vision which also ought to be committed to in writing.
+Other elements of success could include a sales and estimating process, a dress code, and guidelines for the proper use of the new company's visual identity.
+These ought to be harmonized with the developing culture and personnel of the new company.
+An operating business is itself a composite of ongoing processes aligned by a mission, values, and vision.
+These also ought to be committed to in writing at an early stage.

 Anybody might ask, “Are all of these points applicable to companies that start out, for example, like David the one-man painting operation?”
 The answer is twofold.